-Required Supplementary Information Budgetary Comparison Schedules for Major Funds For the Year Ended December 31, 2021
+Required Supplementary Information Budgetary Comparison Schedules for Major Funds For the Year Ended December 31, 2022

 Preliminary budgets for the ensuing year are prepared by the secretary/treasurer prior to November of each year.
 During November, the finance committee reviews the proposed budgets and makes changes as they deem appropriate.
 The availability of the proposed budgets for public inspection and the date of the public hearing on the budgets are then advertised in the official journal.
-During its regular December meeting, the police jury holds a public hearing on the proposed budget in order to receive comments from residents.
-Changes are made to the proposed budgets based on the public hearing and the desires of the police jury as a whole.
+During its regular December meeting, the police jury holds a public hearing on the proposed budgets based on the public hearing and the desires of the police jury as a whole.
 The budgets are then adopted during the police jury's regular December meeting, and a notice is published in the official journal.